General Tooth Extraction

 - Oral health treatment.
 Sometimes, tooth extraction is a part of a larger dental treatment plan, such as braces, dental implants, or pre-prosthetic surgery.
 Since tooth loss is permanent, most doctors will only remove a healthy tooth if it is absolutely necessary.

-Tooth Extractions In Charlotte, Gastonia, Concord, Rock Hill, Simpsonville, Concord, and Lake Norman
+Tooth Extractions In Charlotte, Gastonia, Concord, Rock Hill, Simpsonville, Concord, Columbia, and Lake Norman

 Carolinas Center for Oral & Facial Surgery provides first-class care to improve health and well-being while maximizing the patient experience.
 Every office is accredited by the Accreditation Association for Ambulatory Health Care (AAAHC) and outfitted with state-of-the-art digital imaging technology and surgical equipment to enhance our scope of practice.
 The high level of care we provide ensures every patient feels confident in their treatment while they receive safe and predictable results.